 - Use tumbling bunches of herbs to add scent and colour, either in terracotta pots or tucked underneath and around plates

-- Use upturned gold or rose gold wire baskets to balance platters, log slices or marble trays on; here’s a great size gold basket we love
+- Use upturned gold or rose gold wire baskets to balance platters, log slices or marble trays on; here’s a rose gold pair we love

 - Create layers of height with pillar candles and tapered dinner candles in either pure white or jewel colours.
 Tealights look amazing in burgundy, emerald and sapphire-coloured glass holders (just don’t light them anywhere someone might lean over with a sleeve!)